East Riding and Hull

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary The patient died from a synergistic toxic effect of multiple prescribed drugs, each within therapeutic range, affecting the central nervous system and respiration.
+Concerns summary (AI summary) The patient died from a synergistic toxic effect of multiple prescribed drugs, each within therapeutic range, affecting the central nervous system and respiration.
 Prescribing practices need to account for cumulative drug interactions.

 John Haughey